level-3-network/xdp-cli/README.md

 # Notes

-This is program is still in development (alpha stage), it is not fully tested, if you find any bugs please contact me
+This is program is still in development (alpha stage), it is not fully 100% tested (especially on IPv6 networks), if you find any bugs please contact me, or submit an issue.